denniszielke/serverless-job-engine/README.md

 - Publishin application and runtime metrics via Micrometer
 - Scrapping metrics via telegraf sidecar and publish them to Azure Monitor for Prometheus
 - Using Azure Managed Grafana to build dashboards on jobengine execution times
+- Use the workload profiles to run multiple replicas on the same host to save costs

 ![](/img/architecture.png)